Letters of offer: signature

 ‘In consideration of no proceedings being taken against William Smith of 9 Trafford Street, Melchester, Merseyside in respect of the duties … which he acknowledges to beu npaid by reason (which are alleged by HMRC to be unpaid by reason) wholly or in part, of his default, or in respect of the penalties and interest to which he may thereby become liable … I/we am/are authorised on behalf of the said William Smith to hereby offerin respect of …’

-If, in an exceptional case, it is suggested that someone should sign the offer in addition or in place of the taxpayer you should consult Tax Administration Advice (TAA) (IHTM36361) via your SO manager and the Penalty Portfolio Holder.
+If, in an exceptional case, it is suggested that someone should sign the offer in addition or in place of the taxpayer you should consult Tax Administration, Litigation and Advice (TALA) (IHTM36361) via your SO manager and the Penalty Portfolio Holder.